larryaasen/upgrader/README.md

 ## Language localization

-The strings displayed in `upgrader` are already localized in various languages.
+The strings displayed in `upgrader` are already localized in 29 languages.
 New languages will be supported in the future with minor updates.

 Languages supported: